 Accidental Death Policies

-Here at I&E, we tend to think that when explained properly, Accidental Death Policies tend to be a bit easier to understand than Guaranteed Issue Life Insurance Policies, which is why we want to begin by discussing exactly what an Accidental Death Policy is.
+Here at IBUSA, we tend to think that when appropriately explained, Accidental Death Policies tend to be a bit easier to understand than Guaranteed Issue Life Insurance Policies, so we want to begin by discussing exactly what an Accidental Death Policy is.

 The problem is…

-That a lot of times, these “types” of products aren’t fully explained or more commonly aren’t explained in a way that specifically points out what these types of policies won’t provide coverage for.
-This is why we here at I&E, want to begin our discussion of an Accidental Death Policy by specifically stating that these “types” of policies are NOT TRUE LIFE INSURANCE POLICIES.
+Often, these “types” of products aren’t fully explained or, more commonly, aren’t presented in a way that specifically points out what these policies won’t provide coverage for.
+This is why we here at IBUSA want to begin our discussion of an Accidental Death Policy by explicitly stating that these “types” of policies are NOT TRUE LIFE INSURANCE POLICIES.

 “What do you mean by NATURAL CAUSE of death?”

-Or from some kind of health related complication that one might experience as a result of suffering from Schizophrenia.
+Or from some health-related complication that one might experience as a result of suffering from Schizophrenia.

 These types of products…

-Are only going to provide a death benefit to your family if you die from an accidental cause or any cause of death that isn’t “illness based”.
+You are only going to provide a death benefit to your family if you die from an accidental cause or any cause of death that isn’t “illness-based.””
 Examples that would typically qualify as an Accidental Cause of death would typically include:

 Guaranteed Issue Life Insurance

-A Guaranteed Issue Life Insurance policy, on the other hand, is A TRUE LIFE INSURANCE PRODUCT.
+On the other hand, a Guaranteed Issue Life Insurance policy is A TRUE LIFE INSURANCE PRODUCT.
 This means that you do need to be a licensed life insurance agent to sell them, and “ultimately,” they will provide an individual true-life insurance coverage.
 Now we say “ultimately” because when you purchase a Guaranteed Issue Life Insurance Policy, you’re purchasing a life insurance policy that has a “catch” to it.

 And…

-In our experience here at IBUSA we’ve found that the best way to discuss these types of life insurance policies is by analyzing the three major disadvantages that these “types” of life insurance policies have aside from the fact that you generally have to be over the age of 50 and live in a state where these “types” of life insurance policies are available.
+In our experience here at IBUSA, we’ve found that the best way to discuss these types of life insurance policies is by analyzing the three significant disadvantages that these “types” of life insurance policies have aside from the fact that you generally have to be over the age of 50 and live in a state where these “types” of life insurance policies are available.

 So, let’s dive right in…